koopjs/koop-provider-marklogic/README.md

 The project uses the "gradle wrapper" so the `gradlew` or `gradlew.bat` files should be used to run gradle commands.

 ### _Prerequisites_
-1) MarkLogic 9.0-3.1 or newer
+1) MarkLogic 9.0-3.1 or later
 1) gcc to build the variance native plugin
 1) The install script uses https://github.com/srs/gradle-node-plugin to manage the installation and execution of node.js for Koop.
 If node/npm is not already installed, the plugin will download the most recent version for you.
 If you already have node/npm installed locally, the plugin will use it.
 If you want to control what version of node/npm is used, see https://github.com/srs/gradle-node-plugin/blob/master/docs/node.md#configuring-the-plugin for details on how to configure the _npmVersion_ and other properties of the gradle node plugin in your `build.gradle` file.
 1) Connection to the internet - If you need to install the connector on a machine that is not connected to the internet, see [Build an Archive to Run in Disconnected Mode](#Build-Disconnected-Archive)

 > Note: The native plugin is a C++ program required to support standard deviation and variance aggregation calls for the feature service. gcc is used to build the plugin and then it is installed to MarkLogic via the management API.
 Because of this _the connector build must run on a machine that is the same platform that the MarkLogic cluster is running on_.
-I.E. you cannot build the connector from a Windows machine and install to MarkLogic running on Linux machines.
-If you don't need the standard deviation and variance aggregation functions, you can modify `build.gradle` to remove the dependencies on the `buildPlugin` and `installPlugin` tasks from the `buildConnector` and `installConnector` tasks.
+If the build is run on a Windows machine, the build and install of the native plugin will be skipped.

 <a name="Install-to-Existing"></a>
 ### Install for an Existing Database
 If you have an existing database setup and you would like to use the connector to expose feature services for your data, use the following steps.
 In these instructions, the content database is called `MyContentDatabase`, the schemas database is called `MySchemasDatabase` and the environment name is `myenv`.
 Change these to fit your environment.
 >WARNING: Install will add TDE templates and geospatial index settings that may trigger a redindex of an existing database if the redindexer is enabled.
 It is highly recommended that you install the connector and configure the required TDE templates on a small test dataset, verify the functionality and then move to your larger environment with a larger database.

-1) Create the `gradle-myenv.properties` and set the MarkLogic port you would like to install the backend service on, your MarkLogic host name, username and password and what port you want the Koop server to run on.
+1) Create the `gradle-myenv-connector.properties` and set the MarkLogic port you would like to install the backend service on, your MarkLogic host name, username and password and what port you want the Koop server to run on.
     ```
     mlHost=localhost
     mlRestPort=8095